Claudia Christian: Author

-Together with Chris McAuley, Christian has also created Dark Legacies, a Science Fiction universe.
-The first of the multimedia projects is a comic book thriller, funded on Kickstarter.
+Together with Chris McAuley, Christian has also created Dark Legacies, a science-fiction universe.
+The first of the multimedia projects is a comic-book thriller, funded on Kickstarter in 2022.
+The project was later expanded on with an audiobook from BBV Productions.

 Advocate

 Christian is an advocate of The Sinclair Method (TSM), a medication-based method for treating alcohol dependence.
-TSM involves the targeted use of Naltrexone.
+TSM involves the targeted use of naltrexone.
 She credits TSM with saving her life in 2009.
 To increase awareness of this treatment, she collaborated with Morgan Grant Buchanan to write a book, Babylon Confidential, and made a documentary, One Little Pill, about the science behind this method.
-In 2013, she founded the 501(c)3 non-profit C Three Foundation to educate medical professionals and people suffering from alcohol dependence about the success of TSM.
+In 2013, she founded the 501(c)(3) non-profit organization C Three Foundation to educate medical professionals and people suffering from alcohol dependence about the success of TSM.
 She has spread the word through her TEDx talk on the subject, podcast appearances, contributions to magazine articles, and her television, newspaper and magazine interviews.
-She has also testified before the U.S. Senate on harm reduction.